ut-amrl/IVOA/README.md

 ```

   **NOTE:** This script runs all patches through the model and saves the resultant performance
   statistics to file.
 However, it does NOT visualize the output of the network.
-It also does not run any post processing or smoothing on the output results.
+It also does not run any post processing or smoothing on the output results either.

 2. Visualize (Raw Output with No Post Processing):